-Recent open records requests for emails of professors at several universities in the Midwest have raised, one more time, the question of how free professors at public universities really are to speak out on political issues.
-I think of the case of Lawrence D. Reddick, who wrote an early biography of Martin Luther King Jr., helped King produce his own first book, Stride toward Freedom, and reported on the Montgomery sit-ins for Dissent.
-I tell how Reddick’s citizenly efforts were rewarded in the following excerpt from Divided Minds: Intellectuals and the Civil Rights Movement. –Carol Polsgrove, April 2011
+One of the many writers involved in the Civil Rights movement of the mid-twentieth century was Lawrence D. Reddick, who wrote an early biography of Martin Luther King Jr., helped King produce his own first book, Stride toward Freedom, and reported on the Montgomery sit-ins for Dissent.
+I tell how Reddick’s citizenly efforts were rewarded in the following excerpt from Divided Minds: Intellectuals and the Civil Rights Movement (2001). –Carol Polsgrove, January 2015

 For this dignified man, an undignified fate lay ahead.
 In its meeting on March 25, 1960, the state board of education ordered the college to put on probation those students who had been arrested until (according to the minutes) “such time as they might be willing to conduct themselves in such a manner worthy of readmittance to the College.”
 The board also ordered President Trenholm to dismiss “any and all members of the faculty of the Alabama State college who are not loyal to the College in all matters of discipline and of rules and regulations pertaining to the proper functioning of the College at all times.”
 State police had been studying photographs of protests to identify faculty members involved.
 By the time the board met on June 14, suspicion had fallen most heavily on Lawrence Reddick.